 To be eligible to receive an ITT bursary a student must:

-- be eligible for UK student support
+- be eligible for UK student support (except those on PGCE Modern Languages or PGCE Physics)

 - be able to prove their highest relevant qualification